nyguerrillagirl/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 48: November 13, 2024
+- Working in React in Action.
+Stopped due to issues with author's approach
+- Working on Chapter 1 React Workshop

 ### Day 47: November 12, 2024
 - Work on trying to get Firebase project working...moving back node version
   * Could not install an older version of nodejs using nvm.
 Since there are so